Nativity Crèche Display

 By Brother Joel Sweet and Brother Phillip MacNeill

 Brother Joel Sweet and Brother Phillip MacNeill came up with the idea for the crèche, for their community.

-Life-cast crèches are rare, the entire project was a learning process for everyone involved.
-Sweet said.
+Life-cast crèches are rare, and the entire project was a learning process for everyone involved.
 It quickly became clear that they would need more help, so the brothers and other volunteers from the religious community all joined in.
 There was a niche for everyone, both the artistic and non-artistic, be it welding, sculpting, painting or draping fabric.
 There was also some help from beyond the church.

 “We had a hand from above help us in acquiring the materials,” Sweet said.